 Ensure family registration and reunification processes recognise that various forms of family exist and do not practice gendered, heteronormative, or other stereotyped or prejudicial assumptions in registering family representatives.

-Ensure, through legal assistance and judicial and administrative protection, that parents who have been deported from a State are able to exercise their right to family unity and custody of their children, including those who have citizenship of the State, before the courts of that country.
+Ensure, through legal assistance and judicial and administrative protection, that parents who have been deported from a State are able to exercise their right to freedom from unlawful and arbitrary interference with the familyand custody of their children, including those who have citizenship of the State, before the courts of that country.

 Ensure that families with children are accommodated together as a unit in safe and child friendly environments.
 Maintaining family unity should never form the justification for the detention of children whose parents/guardians are detained; alternatives to detention should instead be applied to the entire family.